 Plain milk is also a great choice because it contains no added sugars.
 Lactose, the sugar that occurs naturally in milk, has a low glycaemic index (GI).
 This means it doesn’t lead to blood sugar spikes but provides a more sustained source of energy.
 Lactose is also the least cariogenic sugar, meaning it doesn’t affect your teeth like other sugars, and since cow’s milk is naturally calcium-rich as well, it’s a great choice for healthy teeth.
 Plant-based milk alternatives, with the exception of unsweetened varieties, often also contain added sugars such as sucrose or syrups, which are associated with dental cavities and should be limited in the diet.

 Milk provides more and higher quality protein

 Milk is a great source of high-quality protein.
 However, with the exception of soy-based beverages, most plant alternatives typically have low levels of protein.
 Some provide as little as 1-2 g of protein per 250mL glass.
 Cow’s milk, on the other hand, provides more than 8g of protein per 250mL glass standard milk, and almost 10g per glass if you chose trim milk and 15g for our Protein+ milk.
 So with cow’s milk, you usually get more bang for your buck if the protein is what you’re after.
-Cow’s milk protein also is of high quality as it provides all of the essential amino acids and has a very high digestibility, whereas the protein in plant-based milk alternatives such as oat and rice is generally poor quality protein.
+Cow’s milk protein also is of high quality as it provides all of the essential amino acids and has a very high digestibility, whereas the protein in plant beverages such as oat and rice milk is generally poor quality protein.

 Can dairy be part of a sustainable diet?